diskerror/Pcre2/README.md

 # Pcre2
-This is a PHP extension that compiles a PCRE2 regular expression as separate step from the comparison step.
-Run time is only slightly faster than the builtin PCRE API for a single compile and match.
+This is an implimentation of the PCRE2 algorithm as a PHP extension.
+It compiles a regular expression as separate step from the comparison step.
+Run time is faster than the builtin PCRE API for a single compile and match.
 This implimentation of PCRE2 shines when a regular expression is reused multiple times.
 It requires [PCRE2](http://www.pcre.org) and [PHP-CPP](http://www.php-cpp.com/) to be installed on the local system.

 The extension makefile has been tested on Debian 8 with PHP 7.2, PCRE2 10.31, and PHP-CPP master branch of at least 2/9/18 which is required for PHP 7.2.